Calamba, Laguna: Local government

 Like other cities in the Philippines, Calamba is governed by a city mayor and city vice mayor who are elected to three-year terms.
 The city mayor is the executive head who leads the city's departments in the execution of city ordinances and in the delivery of public services.
 The city vice mayor heads a legislative council that is composed of 14 members: 12 councilors and two ex-officio offices: one for the Sangguniang Kabataan Federation President, representing the youth sector, and one for the Association of Barangay Chairmen President as the barangay sectoral representative.
 The council is in charge of creating the city's policies in the form of ordinances and resolutions.

 By virtue of Republic Act no. 11078, Calamba has been separated from the 2nd District of Laguna to form its own, the Lone district of the City of Calamba.

 Elected officials

-The 2025 local elections in Calamba, held on May 2025, replaced some members of the city government, primarily on the members of the city council.
+The 2025 local elections in Calamba, held in May 2025, replaced some members of the city government, primarily on the members of the city council.
 The mayor and vice mayor are term limited.

 Elected officials for the 2025–2028 term are: